 NEMS-Clarke model 1400 Telemetry Receiver

-The 1400 is apparently one of the earlier models in the line (perhaps the first), and was made in about 1958, 3 years after the NEMS-Clarke name was incorporated (the preceding name was NEMS, an abbreviation for National Electrical Machine Shops).
+The model 1400 Telemetry Receiver was made for use in places such as White Sands (for monitoring missile tests), or could have been used to monitor Soviet telemetry.
+It is the second major receiver model following the 167, and was made in about 1958, 3 years after the NEMS-Clarke name was incorporated (the preceding name was NEMS, an abbreviation for National Electrical Machine Shops).
 A 1961 catalog includes various 1400-series models, but not this particular model.
 No documentation on the 1400 has been found, but it appears to have a combination of features which are seen in various later models.
 Based on observation of this unit, combined with documented information on related units, the important features are as follows:

 · Tuning range: 215 to 245 MC on the model 1400.
 Later models in the series tune 215-260 MC.
 However, the tuning control on the 1400 has calibrations from 214 to 247 MC -- it is assumed that later models extended the range.
 There were a set of 44 standard crystal frequencies available from the manufacturer.
 This example includes a 43.8166 MC crystal, to operate the receiver on 232.9 MC.
 The large "Tuning" dial does not change the received frequency, but rather tunes the RF amp and mixer stages to match the frequency determined by the crystal.
 A second large knob, labeled "Freq", adjusts the second local oscillator (25 MC) over a range of +-150 KC.
 Using this control while observing the "Tuning" meter allows the user to directly measure the frequency of a signal that is not exactly on the expected frequency (temperature drift in a rocket telemetry system, for example).

 · Type of reception: PWM/FM, PTM/FM, FM/FM.
 Some models, such as the 1433, include phase-lock circuitry.